jvwong/filterGene2Pubmed/article_hit_enrichment/readme.md

 # Evaluation

-- Simple: Try to beat 10% to save the screener time.
+- Simple: Provide a set of articles for which the hit rate exceeds 10%, to make pre-screening more efficient.
-- Model as a hypergeometric distribution... etc
+- Alternative: Model proportion as a hypergeometric distribution... etc

 // TODO